-The High-Voltage storage unit
+High-Voltage storage system

 Reading time: approx. 5 minutes – Read this article to find out how a high-voltage storage system is constructed and what advantages it offers in practical use.